belastingdienst/opr-paas/docs/overview/core_concepts/authorization.md

 to request a context for their project, which we like to call a 'Project as a Service', e.a.
 Paas.

-Requestors of a Paas have the option to setup permissions for groups.
+Requestors of a Paas have the option to set up permissions for groups.
 Groups can get permissions on namespaces, and additionally get access in the ArgoCD deployed for their Paas.
-Additionally default groups can get permissions on these ArgoCDs as well.
+Additionally, default groups can get permissions on these ArgoCDs as well.

 Configuring authorization is done by:

-- Cluster administrators defining role mappings in the Paas operator configmap;
+- Cluster administrators defining role mappings in the PaasConfig;
 - DevOps engineers specifying groups in their Paas resources;
 - DevOps engineers can specify groups in their PaasNs resources;
 - For every PaasNs the PaasNs controller derives the required RoleBindings and